Education

 What is Data-Driven Decision Making?

-Prior to the advent of data analytics, businesses required a large team of specialists to acquire, extract, format, model, and analyze data.
+Prior to the advent of data analytics, businesses required a large team of specialists to acquire, extract, format, model, and analyse data.
 With business intelligence capabilities incorporated into most software solutions today, obtaining insights from data is no longer restricted to individuals with highly technical backgrounds.
 IT departments are no longer encumbered by the requirement to produce supporting reports around the clock, which hard data analysts subsequently review.

 With the aid of software, data scientists can now devote their time to assisting stakeholders in making data-driven decisions based on vast quantities of data, which previously would have taken a significant amount of time.
 Data scientists can present complex, weighty data in a manner that non-technical stakeholders can easily comprehend.
 Data scientists can be compared to miners who extract gold from qualitative and quantitative data, both essential to data-driven decision-making.
 Qualitative data analysis employs nonnumerical information, relying on informed observation as opposed to precise measurement.